-The class of drinks called “sours” are pretty common.
-The general recipe is spirit, lemon/lime, sugar, egg white and sometimes bitters.
+The class of drinks called “sours” are pretty standard.
+The general recipe is a spirit, lemon/lime, sugar, egg white and sometimes bitters.
 The Whisky Sour is a classic sour, which is probably the most commonly ordered in North America.
 But you can have a brandy sour, a Midori sour or a Pisco Sour.
 Pisco is the national spirit of Chile / Peru and they are currently still fighting over ownership.
 Aside from the politics, the Pisco Sour has become a trendy cocktail.
 It still follows the basic sour formula, but because Pisco is a grape distillate, the flavour is different which seems to intrigue people.
-Plus raw egg whites are always an interesting edition to a cocktail.
+Plus raw egg whites are always an exciting addition to a cocktail.

 I have whipped up a few Pisco Sours since then and they are a truly enjoyable drink.
-Pisco Sours don’t have the sharp edge that a whisky sour has, so you can drink more than two.
-They are also more refreshing than a whisky sour, so on a hot summer day these drinks can go down very nicely.
-There really isn’t a suitable substitute for Pisco, so unless you can find some, the drink won’t be the same.
+Pisco Sours don’t have the sharp edge that a whisky sour has so that you can drink more than two.
+They are also more refreshing than a whisky sour, so on a hot summer day, these drinks can go down very nicely.
+There isn’t a suitable substitute for Pisco, so unless you can find some, the drink won’t be the same.

 Pisco Sour Recipe

 Combine all ingredients in a shaker with ice.
 Shake vigorously until the drink becomes frothy.
 Strain into a rocks glass with fresh ice.

 According to some traditions, this drink is blended with ice in a blender.
 But most bartenders hate blenders, so shaking the hell out of the drink is a much better idea.